vidulum/librustsnowgem/README.md

-# librustzcash
+# librustsnowgem

-This repository contains librustzcash, a static library for Zcash code assets written in Rust.
+This repository contains librustsnowgem, a static library for Snowgem code assets written in Rust.

 ## License